fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 ## Built-in logger

 Fano Framework has several built-in loggers that developers can use or extend.
 All built-in loggers inherit from `TAbstractLogger` which provides most of method implementations except `log()` method which is an abstract method that descendant needs to implements.
-This class is mostly what developers need to extends in order to create new type of logger.
+This class is mostly what developers need to extend in order to create new type of logger.

 ### Log to system log